hydra-net/hydranet-contracts/README.md

 -   [Hardhat testing guide](./docs/guides/hardhat_testing.md)
 -   [Dapptools testing guide](./docs/guides/dapptools.md)

+### Deploy all contracts

+-   use `deploy_xsn.js` script, check hardhard guide how to deploy to desired network

 ### Vesting contract

 This contract has possibilities to create linear of locked vestings.